visprex/visprex/README.md

 > Reference: [Understand feature distributions](https://docs.visprex.com/features/histogram/)

-#### Scatterplot
+#### Scatter Plot
-You can choose two variables to visualise on a 2D scatterplot.
+You can choose two variables to visualise on a 2D scatter plot.
 The first variable you choose will appear on the X-axis, and the second will appear on the Y-axis.

 Hovering over individual points will show you the details of that instance.